List of crossings of the River Tees

 The River Tees forms the traditional border between Yorkshire and County Durham, passes through the Teesside Urban area built-up area, and has many crossings.
-The natural low lying landscape of the surrounding landscape together with the development of shipping on the water way has led a number of unusual bridges being built.
+The natural low-lying surrounding landscape, together with the development of shipping on the waterway, has led a number of unusual bridges being built.

 History of crossings

 An early crossing of the Tees was made by the Romans, with the construction of a bridge at Piercebridge, along with a corresponding fortress.
-The bridge, built on the route of Dere Street, and as a result it likely saw a great deal of military traffic going between fortress at York to the northern frontier.
+The bridge was built on the route of Dere Street, and as a result it likely saw a great deal of military traffic going between the fortress at York and the northern frontier.
 It was first built in wood around 90 AD, before being rebuilt in stone, possibly when the first bridge washed away.
-The use of the bridge may of continued into the sub-Roman period.
+The use of the bridge may have continued into the sub-Roman period.

 Crossings of the Tees continued to be important in the journey from north to south, and vice versa, along the east coast, during the medieval period.
 During the 13th century it was described as "the major obstacle to speedy travel out of the diocese of Durham southwards", with the contemporary fords, bridges and ferries proving particularly inconvenient in the winter period.
 This included the Great North Road, for which the Croft Bridge was built in the 13th or 14th centuries.
-Yarm bridge was built around 1400, by bishop Skirlaw.
+Yarm Bridge was built around 1400, by bishop Skirlaw.